pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/nolass/README.md

      - (+ u2 X Special, if Koga uses X-Attack)
      - until Weezing uses Self Destruct

-> Do not revive Nido!
-Do not heal Nido!
+> Do not revive/heal Nido!
 > We have purposely allowed Nido to be KO'd (or hit to low health)
 > so that we can use Rare Candies to bring Nido into red bar for the Gym Rush.